opensensorhub/osh-docs/docs/user/sos/spatial-filter.md

 ### Filtering by BBOX

-The table below lists parameter of a *GetResult* request used to retrieve location data from a given time period only for emergency vehicle FE4:
+The table below lists parameter of a *GetResult* request used to retrieve data only from the weather stations located within the given region:

 | **Parameter** | **Value** |
 |:--------------|:----------|